brian32768/map46/geocaches/README.md

-# map46 xyz
+# map46/geocaches

+This app allows you to use browser geolocation; when it's on, it will center the map on your location.

+It also allows you to drop a file onto the map, and it will show the contents.
+Currently the file can be in GPX, GeoJSON, IGC, KML or TopoJSON format.

 # Install some packages

-In theory install only the global ones.
+In theory install only the global ones, assuming you have not already.

-npm install --global ol
  npm install --global gulp-cli

-Parcel should be able to install the others on demand.
-It uses entries in package-lock.json.
+Parcel should be able to install the others using

+ npm install

+because of entries in package-lock.json.

 I listed everything that I did here anyway, just in case.

+ npm install --save-dev ol
  npm install --save-dev bootstrap npm install --save-dev sass npm install --save-dev node-sass